hakanolgun/notes-from-books/Software/namaste_javascript.md

 Scope is where a variable can be accessed.

-Variable inside of a function can be accessable in that function and oll children functions.
+Variable inside of a function can be accessable in that function and all children functions.

 Variable inside of global scoope can be accessable from anywhere.